ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-02-01-installing-running.md

 ### Step 3: Open RStudio

-To make sure everything is installed correctly, navigate to wherever your applications are stored and launching RStudio.
+To make sure everything is installed correctly, navigate to wherever your applications are stored and launch RStudio.

 You may see an icon for R – we won't actually be launching this application, since we're using the interface instead.